Ontario and Canada Legal Rights Explained

 .
 Drug Card

-Welfare recipients receive, on a monthly basis, a "drug card" which - when presented to drug-providers - vouches for payment of doctor-prescribed drugs listed by the Ministry of Health.
-The card does NOT cover any "co-payment" dispensing charge.
+Welfare recipients receive, on a monthly basis, a "drug card" which - when presented to drug-providers - vouches for payment of doctor-prescribed drugs listed by the Ministry of Health and Long-Term Care.
+The card does not cover "co-payment" dispensing charges.

-For dependent minors and minors in temporary care [see Ch.2, s.6], the cost of Minister-approved dental services and vision items and services.
+For members of the benefit unit who are under 18 years of age, and minors in temporary care [see Ch.2, s.6], the cost of Minister-approved vision items and services [see also 'Eye Tests', below].

 .
 Eye Tests